-Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira gad drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.
+Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira Gad (a small stream is English interpretation of Gad) drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.

-We can manage to cross Auden’s Col and Khatling glacier in a single stretch and then descend down to Chowki campsite the next day.
+We can manage to cross Auden’s Col and Khatling glacier in a single stretch.
+Thereafter, we’ll descend to Chowki campsite the next day.

-From Chowki we take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
-From there we descend down to Kedarnath shrine and back into civilization.
+From Chowki we would take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
+From there we would descend to the Kedarnath shrine and get back into civilization.